DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/getting-started.md

 <div class="alert-note">
       <div>
       <div class="note-start">NOTE</div>
-            <div class="part-title">DevExtreme Reactive Components - Maintenance Support Mode</div>
+            <div class="part-title">DevExtreme Reactive Components – End-of-Life</div>
-            DevExtreme Reactive component libraries are in <a href="https://github.com/DevExpress/devextreme-reactive/blob/master/README.md"
+            DevExtreme Reactive component libraries have reached <a href="https://github.com/DevExpress/devextreme-reactive/blob/master/README.md"
                target="_blank"
                rel="noopener noreferrer"
             >
-              maintenance support mode
+              end-of-life (EOL)
-            </a>.
+            </a> as of December 2025.
-            No new features/capabilities will be added to DevExtreme Reactive component libraries in the future (end-of-life: December 2025).
+            We will no longer provide updates, bug fixes, or technical support for these libraries.
           <p>
             <div class="part-title">Developing a React App?
 Check out our updated React UI Suite instead.</div>
             If you are considering React for an upcoming software project or